How to Negotiate:

 Just as you might prepare for a marathon, by training your body to run ever-longer distances, you can train your brain to approach frustrating situations with intelligence rather than emotion.
 Every frustrating situation you find yourself in is a training opportunity.
 By relaxing instead of attacking (or fleeing), you create an opportunity to approach the situation with thoughtfulness.

 While most of us know if we're tense or relaxed, some people find it helpful to use some form of biofeedback to help them quantify their efforts.
-A simple galvanic response meter can do the trick and they can be purchased on Amazon for between $50 and $100.
+A simple galvanic response meter can do the trick and it can be purchased on Amazon for between $50 and $100.
 A CD often accompanies the meter that teaches relaxation techniques.
 The GSR2 Biofeedback Relaxation System with CD by Bio-Medical Instruments, Inc. is about $75.

 The purpose of relaxation training using a biofeedback meter is to learn to relax under conditions of high stress.
 At first, you simply learn to raise and lower the meter by changing your thoughts.
 Think of an unpleasant stressful situation, and the meter rises; think of a pleasant non-stressful situation, and the meter lowers.
 After you can manipulate the meter by simply thinking stressful and non-stressful thoughts, your next challenge is to keep the meter low even when thinking about a stressful situation.
 You do that by deliberately relaxing every muscle in your body, thereby flushing out all of the adrenaline.
 With practice, your relaxation can be demonstrated on the biofeedback meter in a matter of seconds.